finn-no/FinniversKit/README.md

 **FinniversKit** uses snapshot test cases to compare the contents of a UIView or CALayer against a reference image.

-From within your test case, use `FBSnapshotVerifyView` to both generate reference images and compare.
+From within your test case, use `FBSnapshotVerifyView` to both generate reference images and compare them against your current view.
 To generate the reference images, run the tests once with `self.recordMode = true`.
+Set `self.recordMode = false` to test your views for any changes.

-The filename of the reference images will be the same as the test method name.
+The filename of the reference images will be the same as the test method name. `isDeviceAgnostic = true` will append the device model, iOS version and screen size to the file name.
+This way, you will have separate reference images for iPad and iPhone, as well as iPhone X and iPhone 8, etc.

 UIViews have to be given a frame, intrinsic content size and constraints does not work.
 UIViews within a UIViewController works as normal.